Home » Jurisdictions» Canada Company Registration

 Step 1: Choosing an optimum business structure

-- Prior to company formation, it is essential to choose the correct type of company.
-Tetra Consultants’ lawyers and incorporation specialists will advise you on the most suitable business entity to suit your needs.
+• Prior to company formation, it is essential to choose the correct type of company.
+Based on your business objectives, ownership preferences, and future expansion plans, you can determine the most suitable business entity for your operations in Canada.
 Some of the business structures for Canada company registration are:

-- Generally, the most common type of company in Canada is a corporation, which is the equivalent to a limited liability company (LLC).
-Subsequently, Tetra Consultants will recommend either a Federal Incorporation or a Provincial Incorporation, based on the scale of your business and your business goal in the region.
+• Generally, the most common type of company in Canada is a Corporation, which is the equivalent of a limited liability company (LLC).
+Depending on the scale of your business and your long-term goals, you can choose between Federal Incorporation and Provincial Incorporation.

 Step 2: Reservation of company name

-- Depending on whether you choose Federal Incorporation or Provincial Incorporation, Tetra Consultants’ lawyers and incorporation specialists will search and register for pre-approval of your company’s name through the Newly Upgraded Automated Name Search report (NUANS name search report) or a provincial name search report.
-Corporate name pre-approval will be valid for 90 days from the date on the NUANS name search report.
+• Depending on whether you choose Federal Incorporation or Provincial Incorporation, you can conduct a company name search and apply for pre-approval through the Newly Upgraded Automated Name Search (NUANS) report or the relevant provincial name search system.
+Corporate name pre-approval is generally valid for 90 days from the date stated in the NUANS name search report.

 Step 3: Preparation and submission of relevant documents for Canada company registration

-- If you are planning to appoint a corporate shareholder, Tetra Consultants will require the Certificate of Incorporation, Memorandum & Articles of Association, minutes of the relevant Board of Directors’ meeting, power of attorney to appoint corporate shareholders’ representative, directors’ personal information and other relevant documents.
+• If you plan to appoint a corporate shareholder, you may also need to provide the Certificate of Incorporation, Memorandum and Articles of Association, minutes of the relevant Board of Directors’ meeting, a power of attorney for the appointment of the corporate shareholder’s representative, directors’ personal information, and other supporting documents.

-- At the time of incorporation, Tetra Consultants’ lawyers will also help you to prepare and maintain a Corporate Minute Book, which forms part of the company’s Corporate Records Office within the province of incorporation.
-The Minute Book usually consists of Articles of Incorporation, shareholder registers, director resolutions, share certificates, and other statutory records needed by the Canadian corporate law.
+• At the time of incorporation, you should also prepare and maintain a Corporate Minute Book, which forms part of the company’s Corporate Records Office in the province of incorporation.
+The Minute Book typically includes the Articles of Incorporation, shareholder registers, directors’ resolutions, share certificates, and other statutory records required under Canadian corporate law.

-- Lastly, for corporations that are incorporated in specific provinces like Ontario or British Columbia, a company without a resident director will have to hire an Agent for Service.
-The Agent for Service is a resident individual or entity that is responsible for receiving legal documents along with conducting official government correspondence on behalf of the corporation.
+• Lastly, for corporations incorporated in certain provinces, such as Ontario or British Columbia, a company without a resident director may need to appoint a nominee director.
+The nominee director is a resident individual or entity responsible for receiving legal documents and handling official government correspondence on behalf of the corporation.

 Step 4: Obtain Business Number and relevant licenses

-- Tetra Consultants will next proceed to assist your company in registering for the Business Number.
+• After your company has been incorporated, you can proceed with registering for a Business Number (BN).
 This is needed according to the guidelines of the Canada Revenue Agency, for various purposes such as for tax on export and import duties, tax on Goods and Service or on Harmonized sales, tax on your business’ income, or deducting payrolls.

-- During registration with the Canada Revenue Agency (CRA), companies will also have to register for indirect tax programs based on their location, and business activities.
-These consists of the Harmonized Sales Tax (HST), which is applicable in Ontario, and several Atlantic provinces, Provincial Sales Tax (PST) in provinces like British Columbia, and Saskatchewan, or Quebec Sales Tax (QST) which is for businesses operating in Quebec.
-Tetra Consultants licensing and tax specialist will help you to apply for relevant licenses and tax programs based on your business activities.
+• During registration with the Canada Revenue Agency (CRA), your company may also need to register for the relevant indirect tax programs based on your location and business activities.
+These consist of the Harmonized Sales Tax (HST), which is applicable in Ontario and several Atlantic provinces, Provincial Sales Tax (PST) in provinces like British Columbia and Saskatchewan, and Quebec Sales Tax (QST), which is for businesses operating in Quebec.

 Step 5: Tax Registration

-- Upon successful registration of the business number and required licenses, Tetra Consultants’ lawyers and tax specialists will apply for a corporation income tax account with the Canada Revenue Agency.
-All companies in Canada are subjected to accounting and tax obligations.
+• Once your Business Number and any required licenses have been obtained, you can proceed with registering for a corporation income tax account with the Canada Revenue Agency (CRA).
+All companies operating in Canada are subject to accounting and tax obligations requirements.

-- Generally, companies in Canada pay a net tax rate of 15% after tax reductions.
-Depending on the location of your business, you may be subjected to 2 different corporate tax rates.
-The lower rate will apply to income eligible for the federal small business deduction while the higher rate will apply to all other sorts of income.
+• Generally, companies in Canada pay a net corporate tax rate of 15% after applicable tax reductions.
+Depending on the location of your business, different corporate tax rates may apply.
+The lower rate is generally available for income that qualifies for the federal small business deduction, while the higher rate applies to other forms of taxable income.

-- All corporations incorporated in Canada should file an annual T2 Corporate Income Tax Return with the CRA.
-This filing reports the company’s taxable income and ensures compliance with federal corporate taxation requirements.
+• All corporations incorporated in Canada should file an annual T2 Corporate Income Tax Return with the CRA.
+This filing reports the company’s taxable income and helps ensure compliance with federal corporate taxation requirements.

-- For businesses that are hiring employees they will have to register for provincial payroll related obligations like the Employer Health Tax (EHT) in Ontario, and mandatory workers’ compensation insurance programs this includes WorkSafeBC, WSIB (Workplace Safety and Insurance Board) in Ontario or other Workers’ Compensation Boards (WCB) on the basis of the province of operation.
+• For businesses that hire employees, you may also need to register for provincial payroll-related obligations, such as the Employer Health Tax (EHT) in Ontario and mandatory workers’ compensation insurance programs, including WorkSafeBC, the Workplace Safety and Insurance Board (WSIB) in Ontario, or other Workers’ Compensation Boards (WCB), depending on the province in which your business operates.

 Step 6: Corporate bank account opening